-What measures will you put in place to reduce and control the risk identified?
+What measures will you put in place/ensure are in place to reduce and control the risk identified?
 For example:

-To minimise risk of participants slipping in a venue, you may ensure that walkways are kept clear, there is sufficient lighting, spillages are reported to venue staff immediately
+• To minimise risk of participants slipping in a venue, you may ensure that walkways are kept clear, there is sufficient lighting, spillages are reported to venue staff immediately.